The Best Online Courses for Relational Trauma Recovery: What a Therapist Actually Recommends

 Q: Is Fixing the Foundations appropriate if my trauma is from childhood, not a romantic relationship?

 A: Yes.
-The course is designed for relational trauma in the broadest sense — attachment wounds from childhood, dysfunctional family systems, and patterns that show up in adult relationships.
+The course is designed for relational trauma in the broadest sense.
+Attachment wounds from childhood, dysfunctional family systems, and patterns that show up in adult relationships.
 The majority of the women in the course trace their patterns back to childhood experiences, not romantic relationships.

 Q: What if I start a course and it activates more than I can handle?

 A: Any well-designed trauma course should address this directly.
-Fixing the Foundations is paced with this in mind — Module 2 is entirely dedicated to building somatic regulation tools before deeper processing begins.
+Fixing the Foundations is paced with this in mind.
+Module 2 is entirely dedicated to building somatic regulation tools before deeper processing begins.
 But if you find yourself in significant distress that the regulation tools can’t contain, please reach out to a licensed therapist.
 The course is designed to complement clinical support, not replace it in cases of active crisis.

 Q: How long does it take to see results from a trauma recovery course?

 A: Most women notice shifts in nervous system regulation within the first few weeks of consistent somatic practice.
-Deeper pattern changes — in relationship choices, in self-concept, in the quality of your internal experience — take longer.
+Deeper pattern changes.
+In relationship choices, in self-concept, in the quality of your internal experience.
+Take longer.
 Expect to work actively with a course for three to six months before drawing conclusions about its impact.
 Consistency matters far more than pace.

-WAYS TO WORK WITH ANNIE (PMID: 9384857) (PMID: 9384857)
+WAYS TO WORK WITH ANNIE

 Individual Therapy

-Trauma-informed therapy for driven women healing relational trauma.
-Licensed in 9 states.
+Trauma-informed therapy for ambitious and driven women healing relational trauma.
+Licensed in 14 U.S. jurisdictions, including Colorado (telehealth only), and registered to provide telehealth in Florida.

-Trauma-informed coaching for ambitious women navigating leadership and burnout.
+Trauma-informed coaching for ambitious and driven women facing leadership and burnout.

 Fixing the Foundations